redwoodjs/redwoodjs-com-archive/ROADMAP.md

 [Cells](https://github.com/redwoodjs/redwood/pull/2208) were one of the more-recent additions.
 And some of the things we've got coming, like [GraphQL Codegen](https://github.com/redwoodjs/redwood/pull/2485), are going to be icing on the cake.

 Having said all that, you can still just stick to JS!
+It's totally up to you.

 [TypeScript • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/2)